-Despite earning more than $100,000 in household income many people still feel that they are living month-to-month and that a loss of employment or medical emergency could easily move them from upper middle class to low income earners.
-This feeling of being on the “edge” of poverty, given the level of income, seems a bit ridiculous but it really comes down to bad financial habits, a lack of discipline and peer group pressures.
+Despite earning more than $100,000 in household income many people still feel that they are living month-to-month and that a loss of employment or sudden medical emergency could easily move them from upper middle class to low income earners.
+This feeling of being on the “edge” of poverty, despite these levels of income, seems a bit ridiculous but it really comes down to bad financial habits, a lack of discipline and peer group pressures.

 Many of these high income earners tend to be corporate or self-employed professionals and usually have a considerable advantage when it comes to making money.
 Thanks to managerial jobs, graduate level education backgrounds and stock portfolio’s, many command six figure incomes.
 In theory, these high incomes should make it easier to stay out of debt, save more, potentially take on some calculated risks in a fairly manageable way (if desired), and generally accumulate wealth more quickly.
 But is that what happens?
 No.

 I know from past personal experience that I would have fallen into this group of poor-rich people, but thanks to improving my personal finance habits (this blog being evidence of that change) and having a long term savings/investment plan in place I was able to leverage my higher than average household income to actually create a much more stable future.
 But there are many reasons why those with ample earning power may feel on the edge of poverty.

 As a group high income workers are generally competing with each other.
 Both for career advancement and other materialistic items like the biggest house, best car or latest gadget.
 There is a perception in our society, correctly or incorrectly, that the more you earn the more you should spend.
 Keeping up with the Joneses is an expensive proposition and unfortunately the cost of materialism eventually catches up, no matter how much you make.